leenathomas01/ZPRE-Implementation-6G/README.md

 **Thematically related:**
 - [Zero Water AI Data Center](https://github.com/leenathomas01/zero-water-ai-dc) — Infrastructure optimization
-- [Connector OS](https://github.com/leenathomas01/connector-os-trenchcoat) — Biological thresholds for AI
-- [Designing for Failure](https://github.com/leenathomas01/designing-for-failure-case-study) — Systems thinking when interference/environment becomes primary design driver
+- [Designing for Failure](https://github.com/leenathomas01/designing-for-failure-case-study) — What happens to communication architecture when you can no longer trust the propagation medium itself?
+A systems thinking exercise.

 ---